Moment bounds on the corrector of stochastic homogenization of non-symmetric elliptic finite difference equations: Main results and sketch of proof

 By stationarity of $\expec{\cdot}$ and $\phi_T$, it suffices to prove \eqref{eq:phi} at $x=0$.
 In contrast to Theorem~\ref{T1}, the proof of Theorem~\ref{T2} only requires the weaker ergodicity assumption SG of Definition~\ref{def:SG}, which we will use in form of

 see Lemma~\ref{LSGp} below.
 Again, we require an estimate on the oscillation, which we shall obtain in Lemma~\ref{L:RP} and which yields

-Again, this will be substituted in the above SG-type inequality.
+This will be substituted into the above SG-type inequality.
 In contrast to the proof of Theorem~\ref{T1}, where a simple $\ell^2$-estimate of $\nabla\nabla G_T$ sufficed, we will see that we require a bound on $\nabla G_T$ including weights: In Lemma~\ref{L2}, we show that

 for all $q\ge1$ close enough to $1$, and weight $\omega_q$ given by

 The case $d>2$ is relatively straight-forward and follows by testing the equation with weights and applying Hardy's inequality.
 The case $d=2$ is critical for this estimate and we will prove it by reducing the problem via a perturbation argument to the constant-coefficient case; this approach involves a Helmholtz projection and is inspired by the work~\cite{Conlon-Spencer-11}.
 To make it rigorous, we require a Calder\'{o}n-Zygmund estimate in discrete weighted spaces which may be of independent interest and which is proved in Section~\ref{S:CZ}.
 With this estimate at hand, we may smuggle in the weight $\omega_q$ and apply H\"older's inequality with $q\approx 1$ and large dual exponent $p$ to obtain